mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-05"></a>
 [Back to top](#top)
 ## TN-05 -- Rep. Jim Cooper (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TN-05)
-## Committees
-Jim Cooper is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $1,335,000 </b>in SC HEP grants.
 ```